Gwaii Haanas National Park Reserve and Haida Heritage Site

 Gwaii Haanas National Park Reserve, National Marine Conservation Area, and Haida Heritage Site, usually referred to simply as Gwaii Haanas (/ˌɡwaɪ 'hɑːnəs/), is located in southernmost Haida Gwaii (formerly known as Queen Charlotte Islands), 130 km off the mainland of British Columbia, Canada.
 Gwaii Haanas protects an archipelago of 138 islands, the largest being Moresby Island and the southernmost being Kunghit Island.
 "Gwaii Haanas" means "Islands of Beauty" in X̱aayda kíl, a southern dialect of the Haida language.

-The Haida Heritage Site is within the territory of the Haida people, who have lived in Haida Gwaii for at least 14,000 years. Ḵ'aygang.nga (the Haida canon of oral histories) say Haida lived in Gwaii Haanas when the first trees arrived at Xaagyah Gwaay.yaay (Bolkus Islands) as glaciers retreated.
+The Haida Heritage Site is regarded as being within the modern concept of a territory of the Haida people, who claim to descend from ancestors that lived in the islands now known as Haida Gwaii across the last 8,000 to 14,000 years. Ḵ'aygang.nga (the Haida canon of oral histories) say Haida lived in Gwaii Haanas when the first trees arrived at Xaagyah Gwaay.yaay (Bolkus Islands) as glaciers retreated.
 Pollen samples indicate trees first arrived 14,500 years ago.

 Numerous films have covered Gwaii Haanas, including the 2011 short National Parks Project, directed by Scott Smith and scored by Sarah Harmer, Jim Guthrie and Bry Webb.